-Cost of Braces by Type
+Cost of Braces By Type

-According to a 2018 survey by the American Dental Association, the average cost of braces for children, regardless of treatment type, ranges from $4,685 to $6,500, while the price for adults is slightly higher, $4,800 to $7,135.
+According to a 2018 survey by the American Dental Association, the average braces cost between $4,685 to $6,500 for children.
+The price for adults is slightly higher at $4,800 to $7,135.

 Braces cost varies widely depending on a variety of factors:

 As shown above, the type of orthodontic appliance used also contributes greatly to the cost of braces.
 If you are looking for the most affordable braces treatment option, metal braces are your best bet.
 Metal braces are the original form of braces treatment and are still commonly used to straighten teeth and create smiles.